4thAxiz/Fast-Camera-Systems-Outdated-/README.md

 # Fast-Camera-Systems

-Probably the most optimized and fastest Camera you'll find written for the Roblox engine...
+Probably the most optimized and fastest Camera you'll find written for the Roblox engine-- pretty easy to use...

 # Usage